 Pausing in between activities, especially work-from-home activities has really helped me.
 After getting something done and knowing I can take it off my list, I make myself a cup of tea and then grab my Kindle and read for a bit.

-I need that down time before taking on anything else, and when i don't give myself that break, I run out of fuel much sooner during the day and find myself struggling later on to get anything done.
-It surprise me sometimes to note just how powerful and restorative this break is.
+I need that down time before taking on anything else, and when I don't give myself that break, I run out of fuel much sooner during the day and find myself struggling later on to get anything done.
+It surprises me sometimes to note just how powerful and restorative this break is.

 I'll go into it feeling tired and thinking that I may have to put off whatever I had planned to do next, and then, once my tea break is over, I find myself eager to get right back to work.